ieee-vgtc/ieeevis.org/year/2019/info/call-participation/call-for-participation.md

 When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.

 The three conference tracks at IEEE VIS 2019 use the same submission and review process.
-The conferences differ in the topics, emphasis, and approach, as described in the conference-specific for [VAST](vast-paper-types), InfoVis, and SciVis.
+The conferences differ in the topics, emphasis, and approach, as described in the conference-specific for [VAST](vast-paper-types), [InfoVis](infovis-paper-types), and [SciVis](scivis-paper-types).

 ## Open Access Policy
 Visualization research is better communicated and acted on if it is freely accessible to the research community, practitioners, and the general public.
-Therefore, all paper authors are encouraged to share their accepted paper in an open access repository before the print deadline in accordance with IEEE copyright regulations.  [include link to OA page]
+Therefore, all paper authors are encouraged to share their accepted paper in an open access repository before the print deadline in accordance with IEEE copyright regulations.

+[//]: #[include link to OA page]

 Email: papers@ieeevis.org